Samsung Galaxy Buds Pro review9

-For anyone who's interested in reducing their environmental footprint, Samsung notes that the Galaxy Buds Pro are made out of 20% environmentally conscious post-consumer materials.
+And for anyone who's interested in reducing their environmental footprint, Samsung notes that the Galaxy Buds Pro are made out of 20% environmentally conscious post-consumer materials.

-Galaxy Buds Pro touch gestures
+Galaxy Buds Pro touch gestures and settings

-As with previous Galaxy Buds, the outer side of each earbud is touch-sensitive, allowing for the following touch gestures:
+As with previous Galaxy Buds, the outer side of each earbud here is touch-sensitive, allowing for the following touch gestures:

 - Tap to play and pause.